Nubz567/chatterbox/DEPLOYMENT_DEBUG.md

    - Groups should load immediately with loading indicator
    - Test group creation and management
    - Test settings button
-   - **Navigate to chat and test real-time messaging**
+   - **Navigate to chat and test messaging**
    - **Test message sending and receiving**
    - **Test user list updates**

 3. **If everything works, the app is complete!**

-**Please deploy this version and test the chat functionality!** Real-time messaging should now work properly without redirecting to the groups page.
+**Please deploy this version and test the chat functionality!** The polling-based chat system should work reliably on Vercel without deployment issues.